Events

 - Young Chances Foundation

-![]() UMD Students Demand Action | ![]() Dr. Richardson (left) & Dr. Kessel’s (right) opening remarks at the Teach-In event |
+![]() Representatives of the UMD chapter of Students Demand Action. | ![]() PROGRESS Co-Directors Richardson (left) and Kessel (right) deliver opening remarks at the Teach-In. |

-![]() Dr. Richardson (middle) with PROGRESS volunteers and research assistants | ![]() Black Health Research Lab |
+![]() Dr. Richardson (middle) with PROGRESS volunteers and research assistants. | ![]() Display by the Black Health Research Lab. |

-![]() Artwork (provided courtesy of UMD's Sadat Chair): Neverending (2023) Mary Mena | ![]() Violence Reduction Center |
+![]() Artwork (provided courtesy of UMD's Sadat Chair): Neverending (2023) Mary Mena. | ![]() Dr. Kessel speaks with a representative of the Violence Reduction Center. |